 Assistant Professor, Meteorology, Ocean Engineering and Marine Sciences

-I work primarily in the area of tropical climate dynamics and its variability using observations and high-resolution models (WRF) and theory.
-If you are a prospective graduate student (MS or Ph.D.) or looking for a postdoc position, please feel free to contact me.
+I work on tropical climate dynamics and its variability using observations, high-resolution models (WRF) and theory.
+If you are a prospective graduate student (MS or Ph.D.), please feel free to contact me.
+For PhD in Meteorology, you will need to apply to the Environmental Science or Oceaography PhD program.
+If you are looking for a postdoc, please feel free to contact me as well.

 Ph.D.
 (Meteorology and Physical Oceanography), RSMAS, U of Miami, Miami, FL.

 M.S.
 (Engineering), CAOS, Indian Institute of Science (IISc.), Bangalore.

 • Award of excellence from the University of Miami (2008)